 It's vital you complete the full course of your vaccination and receive your second dose.
-This will be 10 to 12 weeks after your first dose of the vaccine.

 You do not need to book an appointment for your second dose of the COVID-19 vaccine.
 You'll receive an email or SMS with confirming the date and time of your second appointment.